seo3650/Audio_style_transfer/README.md

                     --mc_dir_test data/mc/test
 ```

+Or, you can run the preproess.ipynb in the Colab.

 ## Train model

 Note: you may need to early stop the training process if the training-time test samples sounds good or the you can also see the training loss curves to determine early stop or not.